Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/proposal.md

 # Problem description

-Brief overview of the problem, context and engineering approach to tackle the problem.
+Brief overview of the problem, context and engineering approach to tackle the problem:

 ## Problem in Context: Rural Lighting in Ethiopia